david-cc/wp-bootstrap-simpletheme/README.md

-# wp-bootstrap-theme
+# wp-bootstrap-simpletheme
-Bootstrap based theme for Wordpress
+Bootstrap simple theme for Wordpress from TreeHouse tutorial